jhonsnow456/BookStore/README.md

 # BookStore
-It's like a ecommerce website where we can share the books
+It's like an eCommerce website where we can sell the books